DWTechs/efficient-git/content/_index.md

 geekdocNav: false
 ---

+Git can be a massive waste of time and money when your development team is not using it the proper way.

+Learn how to Git efficiently with your team with the help of this guide : https://dwtechs.github.io/efficient-git/

 # Git

 Git is a type of version control system (VCS) that makes it easier to track changes to files.